 Price of gorilla permits.

-In Uganda, gorilla permits are at 700$, in Congo 450$ while in Rwanda the gorilla permit is at 1500$.
-Budget tourists are advised to track gorillas in Bwindi, Mgahinga, and Virunga, however on the 1500$ in Rwanda, a tourist enjoys other benefits like a cup of tea and traditional dances before tracking at the park center unlike in Uganda where you pay for them.
-There is also of a kind Gorilla habituation experience in Bwindi at 1500$ where you are allowed to spend 4 hours with the mountain gorillas in their natural habitat with the researchers who habituate the mountain gorillas.
+In Uganda, gorilla permits are at $800, in Congo $450 while in Rwanda the gorilla permit is at $1500.
+Budget tourists are advised to track gorillas in Bwindi, Mgahinga, and Virunga, however on the $1500 in Rwanda, a tourist enjoys other benefits like a cup of tea and traditional dances before tracking at the park centre unlike in Uganda where you pay for them.
+There is also of a kind Gorilla habituation experience in Bwindi at $1500 where you are allowed to spend 4 hours with the mountain gorillas in their natural habitat with the researchers who habituate the mountain gorillas.

 Accessibility